- Beauty Glossary

 Ophthalmologist tested products will keep your eyes (the most sensitive part of your face) safe from irritation and damage.

 Who should use it ophthalmologist tested beauty products?

-If you have sensitive eyes or are a glasses or contact lens wearer then look out for lotions and potions that are ophthalmologist tested.
+If you have sensitive eyes or are a glasses or contact lens wearer then look out for day creams, eyeshadows and eyelash treatments that are ophthalmologist tested.
 Using these products will keep your eyes from stinging and irritation.

 Are there any drawbacks/side effects of using ophthalmologist tested beauty products?

 There are no side effects to ensuring your products are ophthalmologist tested, especially if you have weak eyes.